 - 1. General.
 Indirect costs are those: (a) incurred for a common or joint purpose benefiting more than one cost objective, and (b) not readily assignable to the cost objectives specifically benefitted, without effort disproportionate to the results achieved.
 The term "indirect costs," as used herein, applies to costs of this type originating in the grantee department, as well as those incurred by other departments in supplying goods, services, and facilities.
 To facilitate equitable distribution of indirect expenses to the cost objectives served, it may be necessary to establish a number of pools of indirect costs within a governmental unit department or in other agencies providing services to a governmental unit department.
-Indirect cost pools should be distributed to benefitted cost objectives on bases that will produce an equitable result in consideration of relative benefits derived. - 2.
+Indirect cost pools should be distributed to benefitted cost objectives on bases that will produce an equitable result in consideration of relative benefits derived. - Cost allocation plans and indirect cost proposals.
+Requirements for development and submission of cost allocation plans and indirect cost rate proposals are contained in Attachment C. - 3.
 Limitation on indirect or administrative costs. - a.
 In addition to restrictions contained in this Circular, there may be laws that further limit the amount of administrative or indirect cost allowed. - b.
 Amounts not recoverable as indirect costs or administrative costs under one Federal award may not be shifted to another Federal award, unless specifically authorized by Federal legislation or regulation. - G. Interagency Services.
 The cost of services provided by one agency to another within the governmental unit may include allowable direct costs of the service plus a pro rate share of indirect costs.
 A standard indirect cost allowance equal to ten percent of the direct salary and wage cost of providing the service (excluding overtime, shift premiums, and fringe benefits) may be used in lieu of determining the actual indirect costs of the service.
-These services do not include centralized services included in central service cost allocation plans.

-H. Required Certifications.
-Each cost allocation plan or indirect cost rate proposal required by the USDE must comply with the following:

-The State of Iowa has an approved plan used to calculate LEA and AEA indirect cost rates.
+These services do not include centralized services included in central service cost allocation plans as described in Attachment C. - H. Required Certifications.
+Each cost allocation plan or indirect cost rate proposal required by Attachments C must comply with the following: - 1.
+No proposal to establish a cost allocation plan or an indirect cost rate, whether submitted to a Federal cognizant agency or maintained on file by the governmental unit, shall be acceptable unless such costs have been certified by the governmental unit using the Certificate of Cost Allocation Plan or Certificate of Indirect Costs as set forth in Attachment C. The certificate must be signed on behalf of the governmental unit by an individual at a level no lower than chief financial officer of the governmental unit that submits the proposal or component covered by the proposal. - 2.
+No cost allocation plan or indirect cost rate shall be approved by the Federal Government unless the plan or rate proposal has been certified.
+Where it is necessary to establish a cost allocation plan or an indirect cost rate and the governmental unit has not submitted a certified proposal for establishing such a plan or rate in accordance with the requirements, the Federal Government may either disallow all indirect costs or unilaterally establish such a plan or rate.
+Such a plan or rate may be based upon audited historical data or such other data that have been furnished to the cognizant Federal agency and for which it can be demonstrated that all unallowable costs have been excluded.
+When a cost allocation plan or indirect cost rate is unilaterally established by the Federal Government because of failure of the governmental unit to submit a certified proposal, the plan or rate established will be set to ensure that potentially unallowable costs will not be reimbursed.